elatov/puppet/docker/README.md

 The name value and the `ensure` parameter are required.
 If you do not include the `driver` value, the default `local` is used.

 Some of the key advantages for using `volumes` over `bind mounts` are:
-* Easier to back up or migrate than `bind mounts` (legacy volumes).
+* Easier to back up or migrate rather than `bind mounts` (legacy volumes).
 * Managed with Docker CLI or API (Puppet type uses the CLI commands).
-* Work on both Windows and Linux.
+* Works on Windows and Linux.
-* More easily shared between containers.
+* Easily shared between containers.
-* Allows for the store volumes on remote hosts or cloud providers.
+* Allows for store volumes on remote hosts or cloud providers.
 * Encrypt contents of volumes.
 * Add other functionality
 * New volume's contents can be pre-populated by a container.